 Motor Vehicle Act, R.S.N.S.
 1989, c.293, subsection 90 (1) The traffic authority may establish and designate and may maintain, or cause to be maintained, by appropriate devices, marks or lines upon the surface of the highways, crosswalks at intersections where, in his opinion, there is particular danger to pedestrians crossing the highway, and at such other places as he may deem necessary.

 BACKGROUND

-Highway 7 in this area is owned and maintained by the Province.
+Highway 7 in the area of Poole and Church Point Roads is owned and maintained by the Province.
 Thus, the authority to establish, maintain or remove a marked crosswalk resides with the Provincial District Traffic Authority.